CaseyJamess/The-Weatherman/README.md

 - An error message on the top of the screen to indicate any errors with the user's input, or if the API response has failed

-*****************

-- Note, some functionality is limited due to the free version of the OpenWeather API, and also makes it difficult to pass information around the react components - hence some code looking long winded

-For example, I cannot get daily forecasts with V2.5 OpenWeather API's free weather call, nor can I input Lat/Lon inputs on current weather calls, meaning that I cannot get the users current location, for example

-If V3 is released it will include this functionality as well as having a drop down menu to suggest locations whilst you are typing an input - and being able to click & use the suggested area.

-This allows the user for example to be able to specify locations that have the same name - i.e Manchester in Tennessee, USA vs the default which is Manchester in the UK

-Note - this will be if I decide to upgrade my subscription to a paid version or OpenWeather adds more functionality on their free API!

 **********************